Deadhaus Sonata: Pre-release

 Deadhaus Sonata was announced on IGN on October 24, 2018.
 Dyack has referenced in many instances his inspirations for Deadhaus Sonata being his previous games, saying his team would combine parts of several of his past projects into the game such as "Lovecraftian overtones from Eternal Darkness: Sanity's Requiem, the Gothic role-playing elements of Blood Omen: Legacy of Kain, where you are undead, and finally, some of the action RPG elements of Too Human".
 In an interview with VentureBeat, Dyack stated Deadhaus Sonata has a "10-year rollout cycle where we're believing in the community", once again stating Apocalypse' want to keep community-driven design a major part of the games' production.

 The studio initially developed the game using Amazon Lumberyard, but later switched to Open 3D Engine because of its professional graphics quality and support for customizations that improve the game's capabilities.
-The game switched to using Unity in April 2022.
+The game switched to using Unity in April 2022 but in January 2026, it was announced that the game is now using Unreal Engine 5.